shaharFranses/PostApp/README.md

 ### Single Post Page
 - Shows full post details
 - Displays all comments for the post
-- Hybrid approach: uses passed data if available, fetches if not
 - Back navigation to main page

 ### Search Functionality